Bramley-Moore Dock

-Bramley-Moore Dock is a semi-reclaimed dock on the River Mersey in Liverpool, England, and part of the Port of Liverpool.
-The dock is located in the northern dock system in Liverpool's Vauxhall area, and is connected to Sandon Half Tide Dock to the north and Nelson Dock to the south.
-Jesse Hartley was the architect, and the dock opened in 1848.
+Bramley-Moore Dock was a dock on the River Mersey in Liverpool, England, and part of the Port of Liverpool.
+The dock is located in the northern dock system in Liverpool's Vauxhall area, and was connected to Sandon Half Tide Dock to the north and Nelson Dock to the south.
+Jesse Hartley was the architect.
+The dock opened in 1848.

-Everton FC's new home ground, Everton Stadium, is currently under construction on the dock.
-The Club received planning approval for a 52,888 capacity stadium which is set to be opened in time for the start of the 2024/25 football season.
+The dock was infilled with Everton FC's new home ground, Hill Dickinson Stadium, which opened in 2025 and was constructed on the dock.
+The 52,888-capacity stadium opened in time for the start of the 2025–26 football season.
 The project was cited as one of the reasons for the revocation of Liverpool's World Heritage Site status as the Liverpool Maritime Mercantile City, with the World Heritage Committee stating that the project was one of the developments which had resulted in a "serious deterioration" of the historic site.